Vrixyz/bevy_iap/README.md

 Solution 4 (objc + custom objc bridge to storekit) is what I'm implementing, currently not too far but a very basic POC is promising.

 Architecture summary:

 - ios_iap is a low level crate for engine agnostic in app purchases in iOS.
-- we'll want a bevy plugin (mmaaaybe a feature of ios_iap..?)
+- bevy_ios_iap is a bevy plugin
 - then a "user space implementation to serve as example.

-currently running as `RUST_LOG=info make run 2>&1 | grep -v 'WARN'` to limit WARN spam, there definitely is better ways, tell me about them!

-I expect the SKProduct bridge to be a bit problematic though, I guess we'll need:

-- Their identifiers
+I pass some log filter to avoid WARN spam.

+To avoid a complicated data bridge to SKProduct, a dictionary is stored in objective-C realm.
-- a new function to retrieve their pricing.
+Then a few utility functions are implemented, namely to retrieve their localized pricing.

-The most naive option is to use an opaque pointer for SKProduct, and expose functions needed only: just to avoid the complexity of mapping the memory layout and avoid falling into the "map everything perfectly"rabbit hole 🤔.

-A channel is created for each significant API route:
+in ios_iap, an opinionated communication is provided in `callbacks` mod through channels, created for each significant API route:
 - TODO: recover
 - fetching products
 - purchasing

-Not sure where to fit this, currently it's in "user space", but it should be better in library.
-Splitting the low level library in two just to support channels seems too far so I think I'll incorporate it in ios_iap.

-TODO: a system reading the receiver and sending an event to bevy app.
+### Not code configuration

+Follow the steps to configure Apple in-app purchases: https://developer.apple.com/help/app-store-connect/configure-in-app-purchase-settings/overview-for-configuring-in-app-purchases/.

+- From my testing, purchases don't work on simulator: they appear to, but success callback is not triggered and the process goes back to the start of purchasing.
+So **test on device**.
+- Make sure you're using a sandbox user or the payment will fail with a comprehensive error message.

+## Missing

+- recovering purchases
+- clippy
+- documentation
+- handling errors all over the place
+- create crates (other repository for ios_iap ?)